 Arthur Dyevre

-I’m a researcher, writer and educator working at the intersection of Empirical Legal Studies, Law & Economics, and Legal AI.
-While currently affiliated with the KU Leuven in Belgium, I have taught and conducted research at several institutions across Europe, including the European University Institute in Italy, the Centro de Estudios Politicos y Constitucionales (CEPC) in Spain and the Max Planck Institute for Comparative and International Law in Germany.
+Iโ€™m a researcher and educator working at the intersection of Empirical Legal Studies, Law & Economics, and Legal AI.
+Over the years, I have taught and conducted research at institutions across Europe, including the European University Institute in Italy, the Centro de Estudios Politicos y Constitucionales (CEPC) in Spain, Sciences Po and University of Toulouse-Capitole in France and the Max Planck Institute for Comparative and International Law in Germany.
+I am currently Professor at the KU Leuven and Managing Director of the Centre for Legal Theory and Empirical Jurisprudence.

-I have had the privilege of learning interdisciplinary research by working alongside economists, psychologists, computer linguists, and political scientists.
-This cross-pollination of ideas was particularly evident in my ERC-funded EUTHORITY Project, which delved into the dynamics of conflict and cooperation within the EU’s multilevel legal system.
-My current research interests include deceptive persuasion, behavioural comparative law (COMPASS Project), and inter-group biases in litigation.
+My academic journey has been deeply interdisciplinary.
+I have collaborated with economists, psychologists, computer linguists, and political scientists to explore law from multiple perspectives.
+This cross-pollination of ideas was particularly intense in my ERC-funded EUTHORITY Project, which delved into the dynamics of conflict and cooperation within the EUโ€™s multilevel legal system.
+My current research interests encompass deceptive persuasion, behavioural comparative law (COMPASS Project), and inter-group biases in litigation.
 My research lab in Leuven has promoted the use of empirical, experimental and machine learning methods in the legal field, organising workshops and training sessions along with the first two Conference in Empirical Legal Studies in Europe (CELS-E) in 2016 and 2018.